X-Mens Hellfire gala to bring new Marvel Comics-style dripping costumes | ExBulletin

 Part of what makes them so good is the way the superhero costumes are already kind of exaggerated fashion statements, so that a good artist can do amazing things by taking classic looks and reworking them out of battle gear to make them pure fashion statements like these stellar costumes for Cyclope and Jean Gray.

-Of course, no high fashion event is complete without someone screaming who are you wearingSo there is naturally an answer in the universe to that: Jumbo Carnation, the mutant fashion guru who became a staple of the Krakoa era of X-Men comics.
+Of course, no high fashion event is complete without someone screaming who are you wearing, so there is naturally an answer in the universe to this: Giant carnation, the mutant fashion guru who has become a staple of the Krakoa era of X-Men comics.
 And, like all comic book events, the Hellfire Gala will have a significant impact on the future of X-Men stories, namely the debut of the first real X-Men team since their reboot in 2019.
 House of X / Powers of X, democratically elected by the mutants of Krakoa.

 As far as the comic book hype goes, it’s about as good as it gets.
 A gala is the kind of big event that traditional superhero events can do extraordinarily well, they are remarkable and opulent events staged breathtakingly; a breeding ground for the kinds of behind-the-scenes dramas that fuel the soap opera of superhero comics, and a lot more interesting than a big fight.
 Of course, some fights will likely take place, in addition to the more abstract ones like who wore it best?